George Floyd protests in Washington, D.C.: May 31

 On May 31, dozens of businesses in CityCenter, Georgetown, and Farragut Square were looted.

 Washington Mayor Muriel Bowser ordered an 11 p.m. curfew.

 Before the curfew went into place multiple arsons occurred including attacks at St. Johns Episcopal Church in Lafayette Square and at the AFL CIO office building.

 A BBC cameraman, Peter Murtaugh, was purposely attacked by police outside the White House.
 Murtaugh filmed a line of police officers charging without warning, whereby a shield-wielding officer tackled Murtaugh to the ground.
 A fellow BBC journalist said the attack had occurred before a curfew was imposed.

 June 1

 In response to violent protests, riots, and arson, Mayor Bowser announced a citywide curfew from 7pm to 6am, which remained in effect through June 3.
 An additional curfew from 11pm to 6am was added for the night of June 3.

 Law enforcement officers used tear gas and other riot control tactics to forcefully clear protesters from Lafayette Square and surrounding streets.
 Minutes later, President Donald Trump and senior administration officials walked from the White House to St. John's Episcopal Church.
-Trump held up a Bible and posed for a photo op in front of Ashburton House (the church's parish house), which had been damaged by a fire during protests the night before.
+Trump held up a Bible and posed for a photo op in front of Ashburton House (the church's parish house), which had been damaged by a fire during riots the night before.
 The clearing of demonstrators from Lafayette Square was widely condemned as excessive and an affront to the First Amendment right to freedom of assembly.